BNP LEASING LOAN FOR SMES & MIDCAPS & ENERGY

-Promoter – Financial IntermediaryBNP PARIBAS BANK POLSKA SA,BNP PARIBAS LEASING SERVICES SP ZOO
+Promoteur – Intermédiaire FinancierBNP PARIBAS BANK POLSKA SA,BNP PARIBAS LEASING SERVICES SP ZOO

 Description